hellovic/myseat/README.txt

 mySeat shows instanlty the occupany by time in a well-arranged bargraph.
 You see clearly the next timeslot to book, to prevent all guest coming at the same time.
 MULTILINGUAL
-mySeat is designed to be multilingual and is translated in English, German, French, Spain and Swedish.
+mySeat is designed to be multilingual.
 STATISTIC
 The most significant key data is displayed as statistics to give you an overview over your outlets.
 HISTORY